frusagi/DQ-explorations/README.md

 # DQ-explorations
 Work-in-progress DataQuest projects
-This is teh start to everything!!!
+This is the start to everything!!!